lhcb/starterkit-lessons/01-ganga-with-cmake.md

 > yourself.
 You could re-use an options file that we made previously, and use
 > the same data.

-> ## Warning {.callout}
->
-> This is a workaround and is not a permanent solution.
-You have to be careful
-> when using this method, as things other than Ganga also look in `~/cmtuser`
-> for existing projects when building and configuring.
-The `lb-dev` tool is one
-> of these things.
-The folder in `~/cmtuser` **should be deleted after
-> submitting the job** in Ganga to stop it interfering with anything else.

 [first-ganga]: 01-managing-files-with-ganga.html
 [ganga-lbdev]: https://github.com/ganga-devs/ganga/issues/73